mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/README.md

-# How to access pods in OKE in the same subnet with using LB (or other service)
+# How to access pods in the same OKE cluster subnet without using LB (or other service) just by using OCI Native networking

 OCI Networking is very strong and today you can create OCI Kubernetes (OKE) cluster using OCI native VCN.
 That makes pods inter-communication simple just by using